 During the scene where Amelia is wishing to "charter the Araner", Donovan states that he owns the Araner and a boat named the Inisfree.
 Inisfree is the name of the village in Ireland in which The Quiet Man (1952), another John Wayne / John Ford film, takes place.
 Araner is the name of John Ford's personal yacht, which is the actual ship used in this film.

 A few years later John Wayne suggested Lee Marvin should make another film with him.
 However Marvin had become a major star after Cat Ballou (1965) and told Wayne that he was no longer interested in playing supporting roles.
-Wayne could never really believe that Marvin was being paid $1 million per film in the late 1960s.
+Wayne could never really believe that Marvin was being paid one million dollars per film in the late 1960s.

 John Wayne's character's full name is Michael Patrick Donovan.
 However, he is rarely referred to by his given name.
 He is called either "Guns" or, occasionally, "Donovan" by most people throughout the movie.
 His full name is used only once, by Amelia when reading from the monument.
 He is called "Mike" several times, including the Captain of the Araner, LaFleur and Andre.
 As "Michael" by Sister Angelique (in French), Sister Mary Margaret, Andre and by Amelia on several occasions.
 Most notably Amelia, during their last scene, where she addresses him as "Michael" three times and "Michael Donovan" once.